verbio-technologies/python-verbio-speech-center/README.md

                         Language of the recognizer service.
   --host HOST           Hostname address of the ASR4 server.
   -j JOBS, --jobs JOBS  Number of parallel workers; if not specified, defaults to CPU count.
+  -m, --metrics         Calculate metrics using the audio transcription references.
   -v, --verbose         Give more output.
 Option is additive, and can be used up to 4 times.

 ```

 Find supported configuration options in the table below: